crispinprojects/speakingcalendar/README.md

 ### Export and Import iCalendar Files

-Talk Calendar allows a personal calendar to be exported as an iCalendar file.
+Speaking Calendar allows a personal calendar to be exported as an iCalendar file.
 These typically use the file extension ".ical" or ".ics".
 The [iCalendar standard](https://icalendar.org/) is an open standard for exchanging calendar and scheduling information between users and computers.
 An icalendar file is a plain text file and so can be modified using a standard text editor.

 The export to icalendar file does not currently support time zones and so the DTSTART and DTEND properties contain dates with local time and have no reference to a time zone.
 For example, the following represents an event starting on 14th August 2024 at 11.30am and ending at 2pm.